swastiksagar/sblock/README.md

 ###

-<p align="center">sBlock is a blocklist created using shell script that compiles a list of domains responsible for serving ads, tracking scripts, and malware.</p>
+<h3><p align="center">sBlock is a blocklist created using shell script that compiles a list of domains responsible for serving ads, tracking scripts, and malware.</p></h3>

 ### Usage